soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/general.md

 ---
-name: Feature request
+name: Discussion
-about: Suggest an idea to a new feature or enhancement for the DPS project
+about: Any other content that doesn't fit in the other templates
-title: 'Feature Request: '
+title: ''
-labels: 'feature-request'
+labels: 'discussion'
 assignees: ''

 ---